ictwise/project-2/README.md

 *As a result of testing I added alt to images and optimised the image for the web.
 <img src="assets\images\lighthouseReport.jpg" width="600" alt="html validator first test" >

+### Jest testing

+I did not use automated test driven development for this project but I did encorporate a simple Jest test.
+Questions are exported from questions.js imported into questions.test.js.
+A test is applied to check the length of the array is equal to the number of questions.

 ### Code fixes

 Initially when the user completed the quiz if they continued to click answers then more prog divs would appear, I fixed this by setting the quiz display to none when the score rendered and resetting all the variables when either the home or reset button was clicked.